lyteword/chspurgeon-tod/volume-6/psalm-124.md

 For, first, he is stronger than all, being able to resist all power that is devised against him and his, and to do whatsoever he will both in heaven and earth.

-2\.He is wiser than all, knowing how to prevent them in all their ways, and also how to bring matters to pass for the good of his people.
+2\.
+He is wiser than all, knowing how to prevent them in all their ways, and also how to bring matters to pass for the good of his people.

-3\.He is more diligent than all, to stand, as it were, upon the watch, and to take his advantage when it is offered him, for "He that keepeth Israel doth neither slumber nor sleep."
+3\.
+He is more diligent than all, to stand, as it were, upon the watch, and to take his advantage when it is offered him, for "He that keepeth Israel doth neither slumber nor sleep."

-4\.Lastly, he is happier then all to have good success in all his enterprises, for he doth prosper still in all things which he doth take in hand and none can resist a thought of his; yea, the very "word which goeth out of his mouth doth accomplish that which he wills, and prosper in the thing where unto he doth send it."
+4\.
+Lastly, he is happier then all to have good success in all his enterprises, for he doth prosper still in all things which he doth take in hand and none can resist a thought of his; yea, the very "word which goeth out of his mouth doth accomplish that which he wills, and prosper in the thing where unto he doth send it."
 In war, all these four things are respected in a captain that will still overcome: first, that he be strong; secondly, that he be wise; thirdly, that he be diligent; and, lastly, that he be fortunate; for the victory goeth not always with the strong, nor always with the wise, nor always with the diligent, nor always with the fortunate; but sometimes with the one of them, and sometimes with the other: Out look, where all four do concur together there is always the victory, and therefore seeing all of them are in God, it is no marvel though those whose battles he doth fight, do always overcome and get the victory.— *Thomas Stint*, 1621.

 **Verses 4, 5.** A familiar, but exceedingly apt and most significant figure.
 Horrible is the sight of a raging conflagration; but far more destructive is a river overflowing its banks and rushing violently on: for it is not possible to restrain it by any strength or power.
 As, then, he says, a river is carried along with great impetuosity, and carries away and destroys whatever it meets with in its course; thus also is the rage of the enemies of the church, not to be withstood by human strength.
 Hence, we should learn to avail ourselves of the protection and help of God.
 For what else is the church but a little boat fastened to the bank, which is carried away by the force of the waters? or a shrub growing on the bank, which without effort the flood roots up?
 Such was the people of Israel in the days of David compared with the surrounding nations.
 Such in the present day is the church compared with her enemies.
 Such is each one of us compared with the power of the malignant spirit.
 We are as a little shrub, of recent growth and having no firm hold: but he is like the Elbe, overflowing, and with great force overthrowing all things far and wide.
 We are like a withered leaf, lightly holding to the tree; he is like the north wind, with great force rooting up and throwing down the trees.
 How, then, can we withstand or defend ourselves by out' own power?— *Martin Luther.*